What Is A Beam?

 A Beam that has more than two or more support is called a continuous beam.
 It is like a simply supported beam.

-A beam is called a continuous beam when it simply supported at both ends with intermediate support too.
+A beam is called a continuous beam when it is simply supported at both ends with intermediate support too.

 These types of the beam have more than one span.
-Continuous beam most commonly used in bridge construction.
+Continuous beam is most commonly used in bridge construction.
 A beam of this type has more than two supports along its length.

 - It has lesser maximum deflection than a simply supported beam.